Pinelands Adventures > Physical Exertion > Moderate > Atsion Furnace to Lock’s Bridge – 2+ hours

 Share:

-Paddle the Mullica River from Atsion Lake to Lock’s Bridge.
-This trip will take approximately two to two and a half hours to complete with a short break mid-way.
-Trip length is based on the average time it takes our customers to to paddle this section.
-Although many beginners choose this trip because of it’s short duration, this is not a good trip for beginners due to many sharp turns in the first part of the trip.
-Beginners should choose the “shorty“!
+Although many beginners choose this trip because of its short duration, this is not a good route for beginners due to many sharp turns in the first part of the journey.
+Beginners should choose the “Shorty“!
 You may also consider our 4-hour Batsto River trip from Quaker Bridge to Batsto Lake.

 beaverlodge_mullicariver